-I previously stated that it is not possible to add multiple accounts directly to the Microsoft team desktop app, but you can log in to different accounts using multiple browsers like Chrome, Microsoft Edge, Opera, Firefox, etc.
+I previously stated that it is impossible to add multiple accounts directly to the Microsoft team desktop app.
+Still, you can log in to different accounts using numerous browsers like Chrome, Microsoft Edge, Opera, Firefox, etc.

 Forthwith, you will see your default Teams channel on the web application just like you would see it on the desktop version.
-This web application seems and works just like the regular desktop app, so you would feel no difference.
-Thus, you can now simply login in using Chrome into one account and Edge or Opera for the other account.
+This web application seems and works just like the regular desktop app to feel no difference.
+Thus, you can now simply login in using Chrome for one account and Edge or Opera for the other.

 Please note– Assure that the desktop notifications are turned on.

-According to the browser you are operating on, the steps for creating a progressive web app would be different.
-By keeping n mind that these work best on Microsoft Edge, we will first show you how you can create one here.
+According to the browser you are operating on, creating a progressive web app would be different.
+By keeping in mind that these work best on Microsoft Edge, we will first show you how to create one here.
 Follow these steps:

 - Sign in with your Teams account On your Microsoft Teams Web App.

-- After that click the ‘. . .’ button resembling in the top right corner of the screen.
+- Then click the three-dot button resembling the top right corner of the screen.

 - Next, click where it says ‘Apps’.

-- Mouse click on ‘Install this site as an app’.
+- Now Press on ‘Install this site as an app’.
 Doing this will now open Teams into a separate window, letting you open another instance of Teams and another channel.

 - Then, right-click on the newly active progressive web app in your Taskbar, and select the option to ‘Pin to Taskbar’.